This post may contain affiliate links.

 35. Practice one random act of kindness every week

 36. Donate to your favorite charity

-40. Create a “signature meal” that you’re known for being the best at making
+Create and master a meal that you’re known for being the best at making

 41. Learn one new, healthy recipe every week